ifbyol/sample-app/README.md

 - **Service Discovery**: Docker-based service names for internal communication
 - **Distributed Tracing**: Baggage header propagation across all services

+For a detailed visual representation of the system architecture, see the [Architecture Diagram](./architecture-diagram.md).

 ## Quick Start

 ### Okteto Deployment